 Blood flow restriction training is typically used in combination with low-intensity resistance exercise or cardiovascular training.
-It involves the partial or complete occlusion of blood flow to the working muscles via a pneumatic cuff device or restrictive straps.
-By restricting blood flow in this way, the amount of oxygen that is available to the working muscle is reduced, thus creating a more stressful environment.
-The reduction in oxygen creates a state of hypoxia within the muscle, allowing users to train at remarkably low intensities and achieve comparable training results as traditional resistance training methods.
+It involves the application of a pneumatic cuff device to limit arterial blood flow to a limb, while fully restricting venous outflow in working muscles.
+By modifying blood flow in this way, users can train at remarkably low intensities, and achieve comparable training results as more traditional resistance training methods.

 Does it work?

-While BFR was conceived as a passive strategy, it is most commonly used to increase muscle mass and strength in combination with low intensity resistance training.
+While BFR was conceived as a passive strategy, it is most commonly used to increase muscle mass and strength in combination with low-intensity resistance training.
 Current guidelines from the American College of Sports Medicine suggest that in order to increase muscle mass and strength an individual is required to train 2 to 3 days per week at 70% of a 1 repetition maximum (1RM).
-However, when combined with BFR, significant increases in muscle mass and strength have been achieved with a training intensity as little as 20% 1RM (Takarada et al. 2002).
-Early research was able to achieve a 10% increase in strength and a 5% increase in thigh muscle mass with only 5x2 min bouts of treadmill walking when combined with BFR (Abe et al. 2006).
-The benefits of BFR training also likely apply to tendons, bones and the cardiorespiratory system.
-I will explain more about the different benefits of BFR training in a future blog.
+However, when combined with BFR, significant increases in muscle mass and strength have been achieved with a training intensity of as little as 20% 1RM (Takarada et al. 2002).
+Early research achieved a 10% increase in strength and a 5% increase in thigh muscle mass with only 5x2 min bouts of treadmill walking when combined with BFR (Abe et al. 2006).
+The benefits of BFR training also likely apply to tendons, bones, and the cardiorespiratory system, however, these pathways will be explored in future blogs.

 Why is it important?

-In this series of blogs we will explore how to use BFR training safely and effectively.
-We will also look at how it is being used to improve performance, rehabilitate injury and treat disease around the world.
+In this series of blogs, we will explore how to use BFR training safely and effectively.
+We will also look at how it is being used to improve performance, rehabilitate injury and treat diseases worldwide.

 - Sato, Y., The history and future of KAATSU training.
 International Journal of Kaatsu Training Research, 2005.
 1: p.
 1-5. https://www.jstage.jst.go.jp/article/ijktr/1/1/1_1_1/_article